til/graph database in mysql

 Get a connection of nodes

-SELECT id2 FROM assoc WHERE type = ?
+SELECT id2 FROM assoc WHERE atype = ?
 AND id1 = ?

 …and that’s it.
 You only really need to get a node, check for the existence of nodes, and get a collection of nodes.
 The rest is built-up abstractions in the application tier.